sookinoby/sentiment-analysis2/README.md

 The final dense layer (softmax) performs the classification.
 The [SoftmaxOutput](http://mxnet.io/api/python/symbol.html#mxnet.symbol.SoftmaxOutput) layer in MXNet performs the one-hot encoding of output then applies the softmax function.

 ## Training the network
-We are training the network using GPUs since it's [faster](https://mxnet.incubator.apache.org/how_to/perf.html).
+We are training the network using GPUs since it's faster [up to 91% faster!](https://mxnet.incubator.apache.org/how_to/perf.html).
+This increases development speed and time-to-product release, of course, but also keeps development costs down.
 A single pass-through of the training set is referred to as one "epoch," and we are training the network for 3 epochs "num_epoch = 3".
 We also periodically store the trained model in a JSON file, and measure the train and validation accuracy to see our neural network 'learn.'

 Here is the code:
 ```python